esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

-# Dying Changes Everything: A Wayfarer's Journey (Chapter 1)
+# Out of the Swamp: A Wayfarer's Journey (Chapter 1)

 ### MOVEMENT 1: IN THE SWAMP (The Struggle)
 ### Chapter 1: My Swamp